The Broken Windows Theory Applies to Technical Debt: Method

 In anticipation of a modest sample size, we opted for a repeated measures design, i.e., a design that would entail each subject finishing multiple tasks.
 The drawback of such a design is that it can produce \emph{learning effects}, e.g., a subject may get better at a task with repetition.
 We took several measures to mitigate the impact of such effects:

-\begin{itemize} \item A subject was never given the same scenario twice.
-Being able to reuse a previously created solution would likely be irresistibly convenient. \item Each subject completed tasks in systems of high \emph{and} low levels of TD; this allowed the statistical model to isolate the individual `baseline' from the effect of the treatment. \item The order of the scenarios was randomized. \end{itemize}
+\begin{itemize} \item The order of the scenarios and the treatment of scenarios was randomized. \item Each subject completed tasks in systems of high \emph{and} low levels of TD; this allowed the statistical model to isolate the individual `baseline' from the effect of the treatment. \item A subject was never given the same scenario twice.
+While the scenarios were similar enough to justify a fair comparison they were also different enough that a solution to one of them couldn't be easily adapted to the other one.
+Being able to reuse a previously created solution would likely have been irresistibly convenient. \end{itemize}

 The minimum number of tasks required to fulfill these criteria was two, each with an accompanying system that existed in a \emph{high TD} and a \emph{low TD} version.
 Hence, there would be four experimental run configurations in total, as shown in Table~\ref{tab:treatment_schedule}.